Ministry of Villages and Development of Disadvantaged Regions: Events

 6 November 2018 - Minister Eko Putro Sandjojo announced that the 2019 village funds would be "prioritized for use in community empowerment activities, village economy, and village innovation".

 Organization Structure

-Based on the President Decree No. 85/2020 and as expanded with Ministry of Villages, Development of Disadvantaged Regions, and Transmigration Decree No. 15/2020 and Ministry of Villages, Development of Disadvantaged Regions, and Transmigration Decree No. 22/2020, the ministry consisted of:
+Based on the President Decree No. 171/2024 and as expanded with Ministry of Villages and Development of Disadvantaged Regions Decree No. 1/2024 and 5/2025, the ministry consisted of: